FolkerKinzel/VCards/src/FolkerKinzel.VCards/md/Roadmap.md

         - [ ] Add property: `IEnumerable<TextProperty?>?
 Pronouns {get; set;}`
         - [ ] Add property: `IEnumerable<TextProperty?>?
 SocialMediaProfiles {get; set;}`
         - [ ] Redirect `X-SOCIALPROFILE` to `VCard.SocialMediaProfiles`
-        - [ ] Write `X-SOCIALPROFILE` in vCard 4.0 when `Opts.WriteRfc9554Extensions` is not set.
+        - [ ] Write `X-SOCIALPROFILE` in vCard 4.0 to preserve `VCard.SocialMediaProfiles` when
-        Use the `X-SERVICE-TYPE` parameter to preserve the `ParameterSection.ServiceType` property.
+        `Opts.WriteRfc9554Extensions` is not set.
+Make this dependent on whether the `Opts.WriteXExtensions` flag is set.
         - [ ] Add `X-SOCIALPROFILE` to the documentation of the `VCard.NonStandards` property
     - [ ] Change the `VCardBuilder` class
         - [ ] Add property: `TimeStampBuilder Created {get;}`